 Sexual transmission is the one that most people know about, and most people associate it with.
 And that's why the disease has the stigma and the discrimination.
 Injectors of illicit drugs also tend to be associated with hepatitis B. Again, that's another reason why this disease, as you probably know, is linked with so called outsiders in society.
 There are also the scandals around contaminated blood for haemophiliacs infected with HIV, and also Hepatitis B, but that's already declined in recent years as a transmission point.
 But in fact, there is still significant contamination going on both import and well resource settings.
 So it's not something we can ignore, even though a lot of progress has been made.

 Now, the thing also to note about this disease is it's a very high burden on infants.
-And again, that's something I feel that I haven't seen a lot of in the public discourse, which is that HIV, HPV, hepatitis B infection, its prevalence, it's greatest proportion of risk is to those who are younger.
+And again, that's something I feel that I haven't seen a lot of in the public discourse, which is that the greatest proportion of risk of hepatitis B is to those who are younger.
 Approximately 90% of infants at birth will progress to get chronic hepatitis B, and that is the infectious kind.
 That is the kind that really will lead to major problems in terms of cirrhosis and liver failure.
 And in terms of the under fives, 30% will become infected.
 And 2-5% of older children and infants who become infected, those who are older, obviously have less issues.